When the Friend Zone is the Doorway

 “Would you like to come back to my place?” she asked with a clear intention.
-We’d danced closely half the night away and had enjoyed our evening together.
+We’d danced half the night away, and had enjoyed our evening together.
 She was a woman that I’d met only that evening, and while I was only 19 years old she was four years older.
 She was visiting from out of state and would be leaving after the weekend.
-It was the kind of invitation most young men would dream of with no expectations beyond that single night, but I realized I knew nothing about her.
-I enjoyed spending time on the dance floor with her, and she was clearly attractive, fit and beautiful — but I felt nothing for her.
+It was the kind of invitation most young men would dream of with no expectations beyond that night, but I realized I knew nothing about her.
+I enjoyed spending time on the dance floor with her, and she was objectively attractive, fit and beautiful — but I felt nothing for her.
 She was fun, but she was just someone I had danced with.
 “Sorry, I can’t… I have to work early tomorrow.”
-I had lied to her as I didn’t even have a job.
+I had lied to her as I didn’t have work the next morning.
 She looked hurt and we parted ways.
 I didn’t realize then what I was, and for a long time I thought there was something very wrong with me.

 Human sexuality is a complex thing, and there are many spectrums to it.
-While orientation, gender identity and even monogamy vs. polyamory are among them, the capacity for sexual attraction is a spectrum many don’t understand.
-For the vast majority, they see some people as sexually attractive.
-They see someone, that they may know nothing about and the idea of them as a sexual partner is something they can imagine and desire.
+While orientation, gender identity and even monogamy/polyamory plurality are among them, the capacity for sexual attraction is a spectrum many don’t understand.
+For the vast majority, they see some people as sexual attractive.
+They see someone, that they may know nothing about, and the idea of them as a sexual partner is something they imagine and desire.
 This is called primary sexual attraction, and is normal for people who are allosexual, or simply sexual humans.
-Other people never experience sexual attraction to others, or to a much lesser degree.
-These people fall on the asexual spectrum, some inbetween identify as grey asexual, greysexual or grey-a, but those on this spectrum can be called an ace.
+Other people never experience sexual attraction to others, or to a lesser degree.
+These people fall on the asexual spectrum, some in between identify as grey asexual, greysexual or grey-a, but those on this spectrum can be called an ace.

-Another ace type, grey asexual to be specific, is demisexual, of which I am.
+Another ace type is demisexual, of which I am.
 Demisexuals don’t experience primary sexual attraction, except sometimes in very fleeting temporary cases.
 We experience secondary sexual attraction after a strong emotional bond is formed, typically through close friendship.
 No, this doesn’t mean we want to have sex with every close friend, but that sexual attraction for us is only truly found after friendship is formed.
 Allosexuals often feel sexual attraction to coworkers and people with whom it would not be appropriate to pursue, but we need to know someone and have an emotionally intimate connection with them for the same attraction to occur.
-In encountering new people, the thought process is not “wow, that person is so hot” but more “they seems like a kind person, I wonder who they are?”

 In a very connected manner to flirting, hook up culture is also lost on us for the most part.
 Casual sex and no strings attached rendezvouses are not typically something we want.
 Yes, it’s possible to just need to feel the enjoyment of human contact and the endorphin rush of a good orgasm, but much of the attraction would need to be faked and can kill any benefit from it.
-As a demisexual man, faking sexual attraction can have physical limitations in most cases.
-Sensual attraction, the desire to kiss, cuddle and touch, is often separate for demisexuals, and while a good make out session can feel wonderful, the desire for getting butt nekid and doing the horizontal mambo is usually for a later date after an emotional bond has been formed.
-At least many online dating services like Tinder and OkCupid have started to recognize that demisexuals and other orientations exist, giving more hope to those of us that do want to date and meet prospective partners, as introversion is fairly common among us.
+As a demisexual man, faking sexual attraction can has physical limitations in most cases.
+Sensual attraction, the desire to kiss, cuddle and touch, is often separate for demisexuals, and a good make out session can feel wonderful, but the desire for getting butt nekid and do the horizontal mambo is usually for a later date after an emotional bond has been formed.
+At least apps like Tinder have started to recognize that demisexuals, and other orientations exist, giving hope to those of us that do want to date and meet prospective partners.

-So you may be asking yourself, why would dating a demisexual be worth it, if it requires this much work and there’s no guarantee of a connection?
-Here’s the thing, we may be an investment in time, emotion and energy, but when a demisexual loves you, you typically have no worries.
-We don’t cheat as a rule, and why would we?
-As long as the relationship is healthy and mutually reciprocal we would simply never stray.
-When we form that connection, the attraction for us is extremely powerful.
+So you may be asking yourself, why would dating a demisexual be worth it, if it require this much work and there’s no guarantee of a connection?
+Here’s the thing, we may be an investment in time, emotion and energy, but when a demisexual loves you, you have no worries.
+We don’t cheat as almost a rule, and why would we?
+As long as the relationship is healthy and mutually reciprocal, meaning not abusive, suffocating or neglectful, we would never stray.
+When we form that connection, the attraction for us is powerful.
 We adore and dote on our partners passionately, and are very giving by nature.
 We also are not keyed into your physicality as much, so if you’ve developed love handles, wrinkles or a little extra here and there, we’ll find your body very sexy still.
 To quote the movie Don Juan Demarco, “… I see these women for how they truly are… glorious, radiant, spectacular, and perfect, because, I am not limited by my eyesight.”
 We will see your insecurities as endearing, and be reassuring and supportive in how much we love and desire you.
-We are typically very attentive lovers, often spending a great deal of time learning how to be adept at lovemaking to help keep people we are building connections with happy while we get there.
-When a demi is connected to you, you are the sexiest soul on the planet and we want nothing but your happiness.
+We tend to be very attentive lovers, often spending a great deal of time learning how to be adept at lovemaking to help keep people we are building connections with happy while we get there.

-However, being a demisexual can be complicated.
+Being a demisexual is complicated.
 Along with other aces, we are under the umbrella of the LGBTQIA+ label (hint: the “A”).
 As a sexual minority, we deal with our share of discrimination.
 We are often called freaks, damaged and needing therapy, mindless robots or are simply accused of lying.
 We are erased as not existing at all by many.
 A 2005 ace community survey found that approximately 43.5% of aces have experienced sexual assault, something I’m all too familiar with personally.
 We are topics of jokes and often dehumanized.
 But we are real.
 I often wear a black ring on my right middle finger, a common ace pride symbol.
-Some of my closest friends are aces and demis, and we understand each other.
-I often struggle with male friendships because I don’t vibe with the traditional male views of sexuality.
-Heck, the couple of times I’ve ended up in an “exotic dancer” club, I spent more time talking to the dancers about their personal interests than anything else.
+Some of my closest friends are aces and demis, because we understand each other.
+I struggle with male friendships because I don’t vibe with the traditional male views of sexuality.
+Heck, the couple of times I’ve ended up in an exotic dance club, I spent more time talking to the dancers than anything else.

 Many of us don’t actively pursue relationships.
 I’ve talked to many demisexuals who go years, even decades, without a single date.
 I’ve done multi year long stretches of non-dating too.
-Additionally, I had one evening where I connected within an hour of meeting one remarkable woman who had such beautiful vulnerability and sweetness.
-The pendulum can swing both ways.
-But we desire friendship, then companionship, then connection… then the other things that involve the naughty bits come in.
-We get there, but usually not at a fast rate.
+Still we desire friendship, then companionship, then the other things that involve the naughty bits.
+We get there, but not at a fast rate.
 To make a joke, how many demisexuals does it take to change a light bulb?
 Only one, but it’s going to take a while, so get used to the dark.
 But you won’t be alone in that dark.

-I love who I am, and am very happy to be a demisexual.
-I love that most feel comfort and trust with me when they meet me.
 We are worth the time it takes to get to know us.
 To have us find you attractive means you’ve given of yourself to us, and we adore you.
-We see you.
 We don’t undress you with our eyes.